emirhanboge/emirhanboge.github.io/_posts/2024-11-13-towards-modular-llms.md

 featured: true
 ---

 My notes on the paper by Oleksiy Ostapenko, Zhan Su, Edoardo Maria Ponti, Laurent Charlin, Nicolas Le Roux, Matheus Pereira, Lucas Caccia, and Alessandro Sordoni.
-The paper was presented at NeurIPS 2024.
 The paper can be found [here](https://arxiv.org/pdf/2405.11157).

 # First Pass
 Parameter-efficient adaptations of LLMs are significant => Can we reuse trained adapters across tasks?